The format doesn't change the science — it changes whether you actually take it every day.

 | Taking it | Single-serve stick; follow the product label | Swallow with water, usually at a set time |

-| Taste | Often flavored (e.g. lime) and can be zero sugar | Neutral; no taste to manage |
+| Taste | Often flavored to make it easy to drink | Neutral; no taste to manage |

 | Carrying | Single-serve sticks, compact for travel | Bottle; simple but bulkier to carry daily |